IHE/RAD.IMR/input/pagecontent/volume-1.md

 An observation imaging context in IMR can include image references and non-image references.

 > Note: IMR focuses on specifying references to observation imaging context in a report.
-Other references to external resources (e.g. ACR Lung-RADS website, citations or report reader surveys) are out of scope of IMR.
+Other references to external resources (e.g., ACR Lung-RADS website, citations or report reader surveys) are out of scope of IMR.

 ##### Image References